Excited state preparation on a quantum computer through adiabatic light-matter coupling: Results

 \subsection{Definition of the adiabatic pathway}

 The adiabatic evolution $\hH(s)$ for $s\in[0,1]$ is constructed by defining parametric functions $\omega(s)$ and $\lambda(s)$.
 The functional forms of $\omega(s)$ and $\lambda(s)$ are constrained by the conditions $\omega(0)=0$ and $\lambda(0)=\lambda(1)= 0$, and should be defined such that an excited state is obtained for $s=1$.
+The condition $\lambda(0)=\lambda(1)= 0$ ensures that the electron-photon coupling vanishes in the initial and final Hamiltonians.
 Furthermore, successful adiabatic state preparation requires that the total evolution time $T$ satisfies the condition\cite{Albash2018,Amin2009}

 where $\{ \ket{\Psi_K(s)}, E_K(s)\}$ are the instantaneous eigenpairs of $\hH(s)$ and $\ket{\Psi_J(s)}$ is the eigenstate involved in the adiabatic evolution with energy $E_J(S)$.
-This condition derives from the probability that a non-adiabatic transition occurs and the system finishes in a different eigenstate at the end of the time evolution.
-The usual interpretation of this condition is that adiabatic evolution requires the target eigenstate to be non-degenerate along the full pathway, although a more precise definition is that the full fraction Eq.~\eqref{eq:Tcondition} must be near-zero everywhere.
+This condition derives from the probability that a non-adiabatic transition occurs between two eigenstates of $\hH(s)$ during the time evolution, causing the system to finish in the wrong eigenstate at the end of the time evolution.
+The usual interpretation of this condition is that adiabatic evolution requires the target eigenstate to be non-degenerate along the full pathway.
+A more precise definition is that the full fraction Eq.~\eqref{eq:Tcondition} must be near-zero everywhere, meaning that the denominator must be large or the numerator must vanish.